 At this time Spain was dealing with the South and Central American independence movements in their colonies in the Americas.
 One of the primary Spanish objectives in the negotiations was to ensure that the United States remained neutral over these independence movements.
 However, the US refused to accept those terms.4

 Instead, Spain intentionally delayed ratifying the treaty.
-The nation hoped that by waiting it out, their bargaining position could be bolstered by more favorable conditions.
-Spain also threw a curveball and stated that the King of Spain had issued land grants in Florida totaling nearly one-third of all public lands right before the treaty was signed.2
+The nation hoped to bolster their bargaining position by waiting it out for more favorable conditions.
+Spain also threw a curveball and stated that the King of Spain had issued land grants in Florida totaling nearly one-third of all public lands right before the treaty signing.2

 The ratification delay and Spanish duplicity caused American leaders to consider drastic action.
 Influential leaders such as Henry Clay and William Crawford called for the immediate occupation of Florida despite the lack of a ratified treaty.